-They, with the combination of all the speakers on the ground, are the best option for the movies.
+They, with the combination of all the speakers on the ground, are the best option for movies.
 They will surround you from all sides and above.
-This will give the immersive sound possible in the theater room.
+This will give the most immersive sound possible in the theater room.

 You need to feel the ongoing action on the screen right in your room.
 That’s why installing in-ceiling speakers is the best option.

 They do need a subwoofer, but the subwoofer should be installed on the floor with surround sound speakers.

 The ceiling speakers can’t produce bass frequencies and for those bass frequencies, we always need a separate subwoofer.

 The ceiling speakers should be so far apart that can accommodate at least four people between their gaps.